-In 2019, the results of GMAC'S annual Application Trends Survey showed that ongoing shifts in student mobility are continuing to take hold in the market, as a growing number of Asia-Pacific candidates are opting to stay either in country or in region, and internationally minded candidates are sending more applications to Europe and Canada and fewer to the United States.
+In 2019, the results of GMAC's annual Application Trends Survey showed that ongoing shifts in student mobility are continuing to take hold in the market, as a growing number of Asia-Pacific candidates are opting to stay either in country or in region, and internationally minded candidates are sending more applications to Europe and Canada and fewer to the United States.

 Growth in the number of prestigious, globally recognized business school brands in Asia, as well as increased economic opportunities, are keeping more Asia-Pacific candidates in region, and candidates with international aspirations are increasingly looking to Europe and Canada, where candidates perceive their opportunities for international employment to be strongest.
-International candidates see the United States as less welcoming as a result of its current political climate, specifically raising concerns over their post-GME job prospects, in addition to fears of racism and discrimination.37

-Last year GMAC produced a white paper titled Early Warning Signals: Winners and Losers in the Global Race for Talent, which explains the importance of mobility to economic development using смас Application Trends Survey data as an indicator of the global flow of talent.
-By drawing attention to this issue, смас hopes to encourage policymakers in different world regions to take steps to improve talent mobility, offering policy recommendations to help governments better facilitate the cross-border movement of students and workers in the modern knowledge economy.38
+International candidates see the United States as less welcoming as a result of its current political climate, specifically raising concerns over their post-GME job prospects, in addition to fears of racism and discrimination.37 development using GMAC Application Trends Survey data as an indicator of the global flow of talent.
+By drawing attention to this issue, GMAC hopes to encourage policymakers in different world regions to take steps to improve talent mobility, offering policy recommendations to help governments better facilitate the cross-border movement of students and workers in the modern knowledge economy.38